openvinotoolkit/openvino/docs/MO_DG/prepare_model/Getting_performance_numbers.md

 -	If the warm-up run does not help or execution time still varies, you can try running a large number of iterations and then average or find a mean of the results.
 -	For time values that range too much, consider geomean.
 -   Beware of the throttling and other power oddities.
 A device can exist in one of several different power states.
 When optimizing your model, for better performance data reproducibility consider fixing the device frequency.
 However the end to end (application) benchmarking should be also performed under real operational conditions.

-## Getting performance numbers using OpenVINO's benchmark_app
+## Tip 3.
+Measure Reference Performance Numbers with OpenVINO's benchmark_app

 To get performance numbers, use the dedicated [Benchmark App](../../../samples/cpp/benchmark_app/README.md) sample which is the best way to produce the performance reference.
 It has a lot of device-specific knobs, but the primary usage is as simple as: